radiantlogic-v8/documentation-new/documentation/configuration/synchronization/connector-properties.md

 - `NAME LIKE 'AL%'`
 - `NAME LIKE 'ALLE_'`

 If the SQL Filter syntax entered in the property is not correct, an error occurs.
 The event listener waits for the length of time specified in the [Retry Interval on Error](#Common-properties-for-all-Event-Listeners) and then tries to get the changed entries in the database again.
-After the maximum number of retries (indicated in the [Max Retries on Error](#Common-properties-for-all-Event-Listeners) property) is exhausted, if the SQL syntax is still invalid, the connector stops.
-You must either remove or correct the SQL filter before restarting the connector.
-It is recommended that you set the connector [Log Level](#Common-properties-for-all-Event-Listeners) to `DEBUG` and check the log (connector.log) for the SQL query (**Executing query:**) that is generated to ensure the value entered in the SQL Filter property is translated properly.
+After the maximum number of retries (indicated in the [Max Retries on Error](#Common-properties-for-all-Event-Listeners) property) is exhausted, if the SQL syntax is still invalid, the event listener stops.
+You must either remove or correct the SQL filter before restarting the event listener.
+It is recommended that you set the [Log Level](#Common-properties-for-all-Event-Listeners) to `DEBUG` and check the log (connector.log) for the SQL query (**Executing query:**) that is generated to ensure the value entered in the SQL Filter property is translated properly.
 The log can be viewed from Classic Control Panel > Server Control Panel > Log Viewer.

 If the event listener should process all changed entries, do not enter a SQL filter.

 ### Force Sequential Counters

-This property accepts a value of `true` or `false` and dictates how the connector treats entries it picks up from the LOG table that have non-sequential change IDs.
-The default is `true` meaning that if the connector detects a non-sequential change ID for an entry in the LOG table, it behaves as if there is an error (non-connection error) and the retry logic based on the Max Retries on Error and Retry Interval on Error properties takes effect.
-Sometimes rows in the log table are not written in the order of the change ID, and if the connector does not wait for the entries to have sequential IDs, some changes could be missed.
-The connector waits for the length of time specified in the [Retry Interval on Error](#Common-properties-for-all-Event-Listeners) and then tries to get the changed entries in the database again.
-After the maximum number of retries (indicated in the [Max Retries on Error](#Common-properties-for-all-Event-Listeners) property) is exhausted, if it still detects non-sequential change IDs, the connector stops.
+This property accepts a value of `true` or `false` and dictates how the event listener treats entries it picks up from the LOG table that have non-sequential change IDs.
+The default is `true` meaning that if the event listener detects a non-sequential change ID for an entry in the LOG table, it behaves as if there is an error (non-connection error) and the retry logic based on the Max Retries on Error and Retry Interval on Error properties takes effect.
+Sometimes rows in the log table are not written in the order of the change ID, and if the event listener does not wait for the entries to have sequential IDs, some changes could be missed.
+The event listener waits for the length of time specified in the [Retry Interval on Error](#Common-properties-for-all-Event-Listeners) and then tries to get the changed entries in the database again.
+After the maximum number of retries (indicated in the [Max Retries on Error](#Common-properties-for-all-Event-Listeners) property) is exhausted, if it still detects non-sequential change IDs, the event listener stops.
 You can manually edit the cursor value before restarting the Event Listener to avoid the non-sequential number.
 Or you can disable the `Force Sequential Counters` property for the event listener.

 If the event listener should ignore non-sequential change IDs, and process all changes immediately, set the property to `false`.